WARNING: CONTAINS SPOILERS FOR TOWERS OF MIDNIGHT

 Her next couple of true dreams in Towers of Midnight refer to the Forsaken.

 Everything shook.
 The room of past and present seemed to shatter, shredding into swirling smoke.
 Egwene stepped back, gasping, as Gawyn ripped apart as if made of sand.
 All was dust around her, and thirteen black towers rose in the distance beneath a tarlike sky.The reality of the danger of the Shadow intrudes destructively into Egwene’s fantasy.
+Gawyn is killed (true).
 The thirteen towers (yet another reference to the thirteen Towers of Midnight) are the Forsaken.
-Ishamael is the tower which almost collapsed completely and recovered to be taller than ever symbolising his rebirth as Moridin and anointment as Naeblis.
-The six remaining towers are the Forsaken alive at this time: Moridin, Cyndane, Demandred, Graendal, Mesaana and Moghedien.
+Ishamael is the tower that almost collapsed completely and recovered to be taller than ever symbolising his rebirth as Moridin and anointment as Naeblis.
+The six remaining towers are the Forsaken alive at this time: Moridin, Cyndane, Demandred, Graendal, Mesaana (barely), and Moghedien.

 One fell, and then another, crashing to the ground.
 As they did, the ones that remained grew taller and taller.
 The ground shook as several more towers fell.